moxystudio/node-proper-lockfile/README.md

 - The lockfile staleness check is done via `ctime` (creation time) which is unsuitable for long running processes. `proper-lockfile` constantly updates lockfiles `mtime` to do proper staleness check.

 - It does not check if the lockfile was compromised which can led to undesirable situations. `proper-lockfile` checks the lockfile when updating the `mtime`.

-### When can a lock be compromised?

-1. When the `lockfile` is manually deleted and the update of the lock `mtime` then fails with ENOENT
-2. When the `lockfile` is manually deleted and someone else acquires the lock within the update period
-3. When different `stale` and/or `update` configurations are being used for the same file
-4. When the update of the `lockfile` took longer than the `stale` threshold

-As you can see, all these points are originated from human intervention, except point `4` which is unlikely to happen unless you block the event loop for high periods of times or the `fs` calls are really slow.

 ## Usage